rachaelia/SGR/README.md

 # SGR Compliance Interview Project

 # Short description
-Develop a web service so that the users can insert some text and receive a sentiment analysys in real time, using Django (or Flask) for the backend, a database to store the data and a basic ML model for the sentiment analysis.
+Develop a web service so that the users can insert some text and receive a sentiment analysis in real time, using Django (or Flask) for the backend, a database to store the data and a basic ML model for the sentiment analysis.
 The project should be containerized using Docker and controlled by Git.

 # Project structure